MengerSponge/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

 *Fig. 1) Left image is of a basic 2D DLA and the right is a 3D DLA.*

 It is important to note that DLA programs are not limited to the circular and spherical shapes above.
-They can adhere to straight lines, create brownian trees, and have many other shapes:
+They can adhere to straight lines, create Brownian Trees, and have many other shapes:

 <img src="Gifs_and_Images/Lungs_FLA.png" width="400"> <img src="Gifs_and_Images/Rec8_3kc2p.jpg" width="600">